 Here are a few steps you can take:

-- The Centre for Science and Environment in India says that if we wash vegetables in a 2 per cent salt solution, it will remove pesticide residue from the surface of the vegetables.
+The Centre for Science and Environment in India says that if we wash vegetables in a two percent salt solution, it will remove pesticide residue from the surface of the vegetables.

 What's the right way to serve raw veggies?